Sonya-J00/Chronic_Kidney_Disease/README.md

 - I would like to acknowledge and thank Rabie El Kharoua for making this dataset available, and kaggle for hosting it.
 - I would like to acknowledge the use of ChatGPT and Co-Pilot in generating and debugging my code.
     - Co-pilot suggested to add .gitattributes file to deal with Line Feed warning by Git
-    -
- In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content